insin/newforms/docs/forms_api.rst

    :param Object kwargs.files:
       input file data.

-   :param validation:
+   :param kwargs.validation:
-      .. versionadded:: 0.6
+      .. _ref-form-kwargs-validation:

-      Configures form-wide validation when the user interacts with form inputs in the browser.
+      Configures form-wide interactive validation when the user makes changes to form inputs in the browser.
 This can be a String, or an Object which configures default validation for form inputs.

-      If ``'manual'``, validation will not be performed -- you are responsible for hooking up validation and using methods such as ``setData()`` and ``isValid()`` to perform validation.
+      If ``'manual'``, validation will not be performed -- you are responsible for hooking up validation and using methods such as ``setData()`` and ``isValid()`` to perform all validation.
 This is the default setting.

       If ``'auto'``, text fields will, by default be validated when the ``onChange`` event fires, with a 250 millisecond delay from the last user input to the validation being performed.

-      If an Object is given, it should use the following properties:
+      If an Object is given, it should have the following properties:

       ``event``
          The name of the default event to use to trigger validation.
 This should